hylo-lang/Swifty-LLVM/README.md

 port select llvm mp-llvm-15
 ```

+The official version of llvm for Windows does not contain `llvm-config`, so you need to compile it by yourself or find someone else who has already compiled it.

 Then, make sure `llvm-config` is in your path.
 The command below should print the LLVM version installed on your system.